 top of page

 The gardens are set around the Curl Brook in 5 acres of mainly level ground.
 The pathways are grassed with numerous bridges criss-crossing the tangle of streams and ponds.
 There is a mass of colourful moisture-loving plants, shaded by a backdrop of mature trees and shrubs.
-Enjoy a stroll around the ponds or climb the spiral path of the grass mound to take in the spectacular views of the local countryside.
+Enjoy a stroll around the ponds or climb the spiral mound to take in the spectacular views of the local countryside.
 Take your time and rest on one of the many benches dotted around the garden as there is so much to see.

 We have started to develop the large field to the front of the property, next to the Café and nursery.
 In particular you will see a 2 metre high Moon Gate set within a newly laid beech hedge.
 This gate will lead visitors to the first of the new gardens we intend to lay out in the coming years.
 We have also started planting trees throughout the 12 acre site that we will progressively add to as we develop our plans.
 Of course, these new gardens will continue the water theme of the main garden and embraces the brook as it meanders its way through the field and on to Pembridge.
 We will update this site to keep you informed of our progress, but in the meantime, enjoy the journey through the existing and mature garden